Franco Lepore: Career

 Lepore joined Serie C side Monza in January 2019, helping them gain promotion to the Serie B for the first time in 19 years.
 On 1 February 2021, Lepore joined Triestina in the Serie C.

 On 3 November 2021, he signed with Pergolettese.

 On 5 August 2022, Lepore moved to Lecco.
+He heavily contributed to Lecco's promotion to Serie B at the end of the 2022–23 season, scoring 3 goals in the final leg of promotion play-offs against Foggia.